bfhuang/spring-web-service/README.md

 How to use this project

 1.Clone this project
-2.Go to the root project, and run 'gradle idea'
+2.Go to the root project, and run 'gradle idea'(If you did not use Intellij IDE, please change the spring-web-service/build.gradle.
+Change the "apply plugin: 'idea'" to "apply plugin: 'eclipse'" .And the run 'gradle eclipse')
 3.Run 'gradle :jaxb:generateSource' to generate java source code from xsd files 4.Run 'gradle :personService:jettyRun' to start the service 5.Run the main method in the personClient module to call the person service by webServiceTemplat